AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Among the bugs fixed we also squashed the famous *“link of death”* bug which was stopping users from publishing and saving drafts containing embedded links (sorry about that one -_-;)

-The Whisper search experiment featured in in this release is quite interesting as it enables **truly private searches by not revealing the identity of the person making the request.** As far as I am aware, we might be the first ones using Whisper for this purpose and from our experience it seems like there's real potential here for enhancing user privacy online - **big kudos go to Marius** for the idea and implementation.
+The Whisper search experiment featured in in this release is quite interesting since it enables **truly private searches by not revealing the identity of the person making the request.** As far as I am aware, we might be the first ones using Whisper for this purpose and from our experience it seems like there's real potential here for enhancing user privacy online - **big kudos go to Marius** for the idea and implementation.

 Following the initial results of this searching experiment we plan to expand it also for people and the rest of the sections that will be rolled out in the near-mid future.

-Whispers everywhere - shh!
+*Whispers everywhere - shh!*

 On another note, we reached a historical milestone **over 1000 entries published in a completely decentralized fashion using smart contracts+IPFS** as we are **rapidly approaching 2000 identities created on AKASHA**.
 Yaaay!

 \o/ \o/ \o/ \o/ \o/ \o/ \o/ \o/ \o/ \o/

 All in all, it feels like we are gaining momentum and we'd like to thank *you*, the *Community*, for this!
-All the support and encouraging words motivate us and really brings the best in us out!
+All your support and encouraging words motivate us and really brings out the best in us!

 Moving on, you can find a few screenshots exemplifying the latest features bellow: